kenshoo/baseimage-docker-centos/README.md

     RUN rm -f /etc/service/sshd/down

-    # Regenerate SSH host keys. baseimage-docker does not contain any, so you
+    # Regenerate SSH host keys. baseimage-docker-centos does not contain any, so you
     # have to do that yourself.
 You may also comment out this instruction; the
     # init system will auto-generate one during boot.
     RUN /etc/my_init.d/00_regen_ssh_host_keys.sh